samcheneyarq/Android-Studio-Tutorials/Android Studio Set up.md

 - [ ] Set up [Github](https://github.com) or [Bitbucket](https://bitbucket.org)

 This step will be project specific.
-You will need to speak with your Tech Lead to find out which Version Control Repository (repo) your team will be using.
+You will need to speak with your Tech Lead to find out which online Version Control Repository (repo) your team will be using.
 Sign into the appropriate platform and connect it with Android Studio.

 - [ ]  Understanding Git in Android Studio